American Association of Neurological Surgeons: Neuropoint Alliance

 As an effort led by the AANS with cooperation of other organized neurological associations, the Neuropoint Alliance was founded in 2008 to collect, analyze, and report clinical data from neurosurgical practices.
 Services include clinical trial management, study design, and survey facilitation.
 Its first nationwide effort was the National Neurosurgery Quality and Outcomes Database.

-AANS Award Winners
+Notable AANS award winners

 The AANS presents several major awards each year during the AANS Annual Scientific Meeting, honoring the lifetime contribution of members for their surgical, scientific and humanitarian accomplishments.